These seven stocks have done the impossible.

 Each one of them has paid a dividend like clockwork for over a century.
 In fact, the longest-standing dividend payer on the list hasn't missed a payment since 1877 -- when Rutherford B. Hayes was president.

-These seven stocks are easily the biggest dividend stocks to invest in.
+For the seven stocks I'm about to show you, none of this seemed to matter.
 These companies breezed through every economic downturn America has ever faced without so much as a hiccup in their dividend payments.
-In fact, most of them were able to increase their payouts during those periods...
+In fact, most of them were able to increase their payouts during those periods.

-That's pretty remarkable considering that in 2009 alone over 800 American companies had to cut their dividends because of the fallout from the subprime crisis.
+That's a pretty remarkable feat.
+In 2009 alone, more than 800 American companies had to cut their dividends because of the fallout from the subprime crisis.

 Now, to be fair, there is nothing secret about these stocks.
 You've probably heard of all these companies before.
 But to me, that's not a deterrent.
 In fact, it's part of what makes these seven stocks so attractive.

 That's because in all my years of investing, I've found that it's not the high-flying tech startups or the risky biotech plays that make investors the most money.

 Instead, from what I've seen, the most successful companies are the ones that we see every day.
 The ones so integral to our way of life, that if they disappeared tomorrow it would have a direct impact on how we live.

 Take one of the stocks on the list, Coca-Cola (NYSE: KO), for example.
 Ask anyone in the world for a Coke, and chances are that 99% of them will know what you're talking about.
 Coca-Cola is such a dominant company that one of its biggest competitors -- Dr. Pepper Snapple (NYSE: DPS) -- actually pays to use Coke's distribution network.